anordmey/NegCorpus/README.md

 ###experiment
 Experiment files for external HIT.
 The experiment can be viewed at https://langcog.stanford.edu/expts/NPM/negsearch_mturk/negsearch_mturk.html?filenum=1.

 Each HIT presents data from a different .csv file that lives on the server.
 The query string creates a variable, filenum, that indexes which file to get data from.
 Each .csv file contains a list of 20 utterances in context; see data_tocode/negcorpus_example.csv for an example of one of these files.

 negsearch_mturk_filereading.php pulls the data to code from a .csv file that lives on the server.
 negsearch_mturk_submit.php submits coded data back to server.

+Long Ouyang's [mmturkey](https://github.com/longouyang/mmturkey) library handles the collection of demographic information.

 ###post_hits